shillcollin/vango/VANGO_ARCHITECTURE_AND_GUIDE.md

 - Internal tools (where Go backend teams own the frontend)

 **Consider alternatives for:**
-- Offline-first applications (use WASM mode or different framework)
+- Offline-first applications that must function without any server connection (use WASM mode)
-- Extremely latency-sensitive UIs (drawing apps, games)
+- Extremely latency-sensitive apps where nearly all UI requires a client-side tight loop (games, pro drawing/music tools)
 - Static content sites (use a static site generator)

 ---